-Down the road, many of these folks will end up with osteoarthritis in their damaged knee joints, facing knee replacements and other surgeries.
+Down the road, many of these folks seeking help will end up with osteoarthritis in their damaged knee joints, facing knee replacements and other surgeries.
 But this doesn't have to happen.
 A little prevention now can save considerable pain later.

 How do knees get injured?

 Osteoarthritis occurs when cartilage in the joint gradually wears away.
 The condition may result from a deformity in the joint, repeated injury, or the stress of excess body weight, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 This form of arthritis most often affects middle-aged and older people, but knee injuries as a teenager or young adult can make you more likely to develop the condition later in life.

 The knee is the largest joint in the body and one of the most easily damaged.
 Ligament sprains and cartilage tears are the most common knee injuries.
 Ligaments help control motion by connecting bones and bracing joints against abnormal impact.
 Cartilage cushions your knee and helps absorb shock when the joint is in motion.

 The anterior cruciate ligament (ACL) in front of the knee and the medial collateral ligament (MCL) connecting the tibia and femur bones inside the knee are common injury sites; less common is damaging the posterior cruciate ligament (PCL) behind the knee.

 Many ACL tears are caused by quickly changing direction, twisting, slowing down when running, or landing from a jump, according to the orthopedic surgeons' organization.
 Skiers and people who play basketball, volleyball, soccer, or football are susceptible to this kind of injury.
 Often people will feel a "pop" in their knee at the time of the injury, and they may have trouble with knee stability afterward.
 They may report that their knee seems to be "giving way" underneath them.